SMLC-NYSBC/TARDIS/docs/instructions.rst

-Instructions
+Installation
 ============

 This is a preliminary installation instruction.
 This may not work on all systems.
 If any problems come up, do not hesitate to contact us `rkiewisz@nysbc.org <mailto:rkiewisz@nysbc.org>`__, or contact us on our `Slack Channel <https://tardis-em.slack.com>`__.

-We are working on more intuitive installation of our software.
-In the meantime please use following options.
+We are working on a more intuitive installation of our software.
+In the meantime please use the following options.

 Option 1:
 ---------
-Install Tardis-em using newest released package on `Github <https://github.com/SMLC-NYSBC/TARDIS/releases>`__
+Install TARDIS using the newest released package on `Github <https://github.com/SMLC-NYSBC/TARDIS/releases>`__

 .. code-block:: bash